 Apple pie is also not a good idea.
 While most basic apple pie recipes probably don’t include any toxic ingredients, the large quantities of butter, sugar, and fat could make your dog sick.
 And some recipes call for nutmeg, which is a very dangerous spice for your dog to eat (causing hallucinations, increased heart rate, and seizures).

 So while it’s okay to give your dog a few apple slices while you’re cooking, save the finished pie for the humans.

 Yes!
 Apple cider vinegar (ACV) is safe for dogs and actually has a lot of benefits.
 ACV is made from just apples and water, and it has high antioxidant and antibacterial qualities.
 Plus, the acidic nature of ACV can help improve your dog’s digestion.
 You can add a teaspoon of ACV to your dog’s water bowl so they can reap the benefits.

 Like feeding your dog any kind of human food, be sure to always consult with your vet before giving your pet new foods and treats, as they will know what is best for the overall health of your pet.

 While apples are typically safe for both you and your dog, it’s always important to be prepared for any food-related circumstances or emergencies.
+While apples are typically safe for both you and your dog, it’s always important to be prepared for any food-related circumstances or emergencies, which could make dog insurance worth it for you.
 To stay ahead of the game, consider dog insurance and get a quote today from MetLife Pet Insurance.1